 In 2009 I made the decision to move Urban Jungle to the four-day work week.

-Fridays off is hands down one of the best decisions I have ever made for Urban Jungle.
+Fridays off is hands down one of the best business decisions I have ever made for Urban Jungle.

 Knowing we have Fridays off means we can bust out to the lake if we want to.
 We can cut the first tracks in the fresh powder at Marmott if we want to.
-We can use the extra day to catch up on errands, go to the AGA, read a book, bike in the river valley, pamper ourselves at the spa, and spend more quality time with our family if we want to.
+We can use the extra day to catch up on errands, go to the AGA, read a book, bike in the river valley, pamper ourselves at the spa, and spend more quality time with our family and friends if we want to.

 Happy Staff = Happy Customers

 Happy Staff + Happy Customers = Happy Boss